 At table, they will choose the choicest morsel and entice you to taste it to prove to you that Filoti food is the best there is…they’re usually right.

-On the first day you will be greeted with a Kalimera, and after that it is Yassou!
-The difference being “hello how are you” and “hey old friend!”
+On the first day you will be greeted with a Kalimera (good morning), and after that it is Yassas! (hello again!).
+The difference being “Hello, how are you?” and “hey old friend!”

 The baker will throw in an extra treat most days.